Mxltiply/Mxltiply/README.md

 - 🔭 I’m currently working on a discord bot!
-- 🌱 I’m learning Python
+- 🌱 I’m learning Python and some C#
 - ⚡ Fun fact: I'm also doing game development in Unity!

 --> Thank you for visiting!